OchoaLab/simtrait/README.md

 The `simtrait` package enables simulation of complex traits with user-set number of causal loci and the desired heritability of the trait (the proportion of variance due to genetic effects).

 In all cases a genotype matrix is required, which may be simulated with other packages (such as `bnpsd`) or may consist of real data.
-Additionally, in order to scale the locus effect sizes to yield the desired the heritability, you will need to provide the true ancestral allele frequencies (most accurate, though only available for simulations) or the mean kinship (can be estimated for real data, though this is less accurate).
+Additionally, in order to scale the locus effect sizes to yield the desired the heritability, you will need to provide the true ancestral allele frequencies (most accurate, though only available for simulations) or the kinship matrix (can be estimated for real data, though this is less accurate).

 ## Installation